 How it works

-The transport adapter uses two sets of queues, one on each side.
-Each set consists of three queues that define ServiceControl's API: audit, error and input/control.
+The transport adapter uses two sets of queues, one on each side of the communication.
+Each set consists of three queues that define ServiceControl's API: audit, error, and input/control.

 Heartbeats and other control messages

-Heartbeats, custom check status notifications and other control messages arrive at the adapter's input/control queue.
-They are then moved to ServiceControl's input queue (named after ServiceControl instance name).
-In case of problems (e.g. destination database being down) the forward attempts are repeated configurable number of times (5 by default) after which messages are dropped to prevent the queue from growing indefinitely.
+Heartbeats, custom check status notifications, and other control messages arrive at the adapter's input/control queue.
+They are then moved to ServiceControl's input queue (named after the ServiceControl instance name).
+If a problem occurs (e.g. the destination database is down), the forward attempts are repeated a certain configurable number of times (5 by default), at which time messages are dropped to prevent the queue from growing indefinitely.

 Control messages, such as heartbeats and custom checks, are subject to a best effort policy which retries each message up to a configured number of times.